February 1st 1916

 Now we have a postmaster it is hoped that a more frequent mail service will be obtained.
 It is annoying to have to wait until Wednesday to read Saturday’s Guardian.
 However I believe the Stations have only to apply for a more frequent service to get it.

 Things are much brighter here than they used to be for there are more young folks, and dances are constantly being held in the Agricultural Hall.
-These dances give the lasses and lads an enjoyable time, and enable the elders to foregather and compare nots, all tending to relieve the monotony of the bush.
+These dances give the lasses and lads an enjoyable time, and enable the elders to foregather and compare notes, all tending to relieve the monotony of the bush.

 Mr. F. H. Broderick, another returned soldier, has embarked in sheep farming, way out on the river.
-Other soldiers are busy clearing about here having surrendered their rifles in favour of an axe, and in one case, at least, in favour of a pen.
+Other soldiers are busy clearing about here having surrendered their rifles in favour of an axe, and in one case, at least, in favour of a pen??.

 The Government are urging all settlers to clear more land, but what is the use when they will not advance money for fencing.

-The local Co-op, are seriously considering the advisability of stating a store, but I advise to go warily, for unless there is sufficient capital in the hand failure is certain.
+The local Co-op, are seriously considering the advisability of starting a store, but I advise to go warily, for unless there is sufficient capital in the hand failure is certain.
 The average cocky is very wary of launching out unless he can see a certain return.
 The Bacon Factory Co. know how difficult it is to get in their calls; and some of the most strongly in favour of a share are the ones who do not pay up their calls.
-The directors are ready to move when the cash is out up, but talk wont start a business.
+The directors are ready to move when the cash is up, but talk wont start a business.
 Money talks.

 December 5th 1919